ashwanthkumar/gocd-janitor/README.md

 --delete-artifacts     Delete the artifacts
 --dry-run              Doesn't delete anything just emits the
                          files for deletion
---move-artifacts       Move the artifacts to another
+--move-artifacts       Move the artifacts to <destination path>
-                         location.
-We always move the files
-                         inside the <destination path> +
-                         current timestamp
 --help                 Display this help message

 ----